jpierre113/TVShowData/README.md

 # TVShowData

-Used PyCharm IDE: It may give a window requiring certain configurations to run, allow it to run
+A program using Python Pandas to display data from the csv into a bar graph

+## Prerequisites

+This application requires:

-Install Pandas: pip3 install pandas
+Installation of Pandas: pip3 install pandas

-Install MatPlotLib: pip3 install pyplot
+Installation of MatPlotLib: pip3 install matplotlib